jbytow/Bookr/README.md

 **Features**

-    Display Books: Browse through a wide range of books, view details, and read descriptions.
+    Display Books: Browse through a wide range of books and view their details

+    Search for Books: Search for books based on title/author

+    Reviews: Write, edit and view latest book reviews.

+    Publishers: Display and edit publishers

+    REST Api: Added to the app

-    User Accounts: Register, login, and manage your personal account.
+    User Accounts: Register, login and tracks your book read on your profile and download reading history in excel file